ORIE4741/section/Section 1 Julia/README.md

 cp -R /home/jrun/section /mnt/juliabox
 ```

 You will then see a cloned folder named “section”.
-Find the folder of this Julia section, open Julia_Syntax_Tutorial.ipynb to get started!
+Find the folder of this Julia section, open Julia_Syntax_Tutorial.ipynb.

 ### Case 2: in local computer